Bunland/webapp/README.md

 ```
 git clone https://github.com/Bunland/webapp.git
 ```
-Now go to the project with
+Now go to the project with:
 ```
 cd webapp
 ```

-install dependencies
+install dependencies (The necessary dependencies for our Svelte Ui will be installed).

 ```
 cd myapp